 Fun with mason jars

 You can put just about anything in a mason jar, and kids love them because they can see what’s inside.
 Filled mason jars make great gifts for teachers, neighbors, daycare providers, and family friends.
 Have your toddler fill the mason jar with cookie mix or ingredients for a hearty soup.
 Bath salts also make a great gift and are easy for your toddler to handle.
-She can use paint to put her handprints (and other decorations) on the outside of an empty jar, which can then be filled with flowers, candy, pens and pencils, or other small items.
+He can use paint to put his handprints (and other decorations) on the outside of an empty jar, which can then be filled with flowers, candy, pens and pencils, or other small items.

 Hand and footprint apron

 Aprons are the perfect gift for grandparents or other family members, and making these unique keepsakes is easy.
 All it requires is a canvas apron and fabric paint (washable).
 You can make a design on the apron with paint (flowers, rainbow, etc.) and put your toddler’s name on the top.
-She can add her footprints or handprints in various positions (and colors) all over the front of the apron.
+He can add his footprints or handprints in various positions (and colors) all over the front of the apron.

 If you are buying a pair of slippers for grandma, why not brighten them up with a flower garden that your little one can glue on themselves?
 All it takes is some fabric flowers (or other embellishments) and fabric glue.